If your dog is on a ‘chew and destroy’ mission it’s usually because of one of these 4 reasons: exploration, teething, hunting instinct or pica.

-Gums become inflamed, swollen, raw, and sore, and putting pressure on the gums or chewing objects temporarily relieves the pain.
+Gums become inflamed, swollen, raw, and sore.
+By putting pressure on the gums or chewing objects the pain is relieved temporarily.
 It’s the same for puppies.
-They find relief in chewing, and once again it may not be necessary to delve deeper into looking at how to stop dogs from chewing their bed – it should happen naturally as the last of the deciduous teeth come through.
+They find relief in chewing, and it mightn’t be necessary to dive any deeper looking for a reason.
+You might find that destructive chewing stops naturally as the last of the deciduous teeth come through.

 Dogs are natural hunters, and they instinctively want to hunt, gather food, and look after and protect their family.
 Of course, at home there’s very little available for a dog to hunt, so they use a bit of imagination.
 That shoe there?
 That’s a rabbit that he’s going to bring home to his loyal family.
 That brand new dog bed?
 That’s a bird your dog has just captured.

 Dogs do this because it’s built into them, it’s natural – it’s what they think they should do.
 In these cases, it helps to introduce chew-appropriate toys.

 Pica is a rather strange medical condition common among dogs.
 It leads them to crave and devour non-food items around the home.
 Items like shoes, beds, towels, soil, and some dogs have even tried to eat stones.

 The American Society for the Protection of Cruelty to Animals (ASPCA) reports that Pica often develops in dogs that are not being fed a nutritionally balanced diet.* If dogs are missing a nutrient in their food that’s vital to their growth and development, they’ll seek it elsewhere.

 Make sure your dog is getting the nutrients he needs in his diet.